 The Honors Seminar, MATH 496, should normally be taken in the fourth year.
-Note that several of the required courses are only given in alternate
+Note that several of the required courses, including MATH 496, are only given in alternate years.

 Honors in Applied Mathematics

 Continuation in the Honors in Applied Mathematics program requires a minimum GPA of 3.0 in the preceding Fall/Winter.
 Graduation requires a minimum GPA of 3.0 on ★24 in each Fall/Winter.